aabdygaziev/aabdygaziev.github.io/_posts/.ipynb_checkpoints/2020-5-24-Image-Preprocessing-checkpoint.md

 “A picture is worth a thousand words"

 ***
-<div style="text-align: justify"> Machine Learning is a big field to be in.
-Sometimes you might get lost in it which happened to me.
-I wanted to do everything.
-I did several projects, and finally I found a joy working with images, so I decided to specialize in application of deep learning in Computer Vision. </div>
+Machine Learning is a big field to be in.
+One of the exciting areas of machine learning is Computer Vision.
+If you would like to know more about computer vision, AI and machine learning, here it is some useful links:

+* <a href="https://iclr.cc/virtual_2020/calendar.html#tab-Monday"> ICLR Virtual Conference </a>
+* <a href="https://neptune.ai/blog/iclr-2020-deep-learning"> Blog posts from neptune.ai </a>
+* <a href="https://syncedreview.com/2020/05/04/consistent-video-depth-estimation-generating-hq-depth-maps-from-single-video-input/"> Synced - journal about latest AI and machine learning technology </a>

+Also, there are great books on Computer Vision.
+Links to some of them that I have been reading now: <a href="https://www.pyimagesearch.com/">Deep Learning for Computer Vision </a> by Adrian Rosebrock, and <a href="http://neuralnetworksanddeeplearning.com/">Neural Network and Deep Learning</a> by Michael Nielsen.

-There are multiples of image processing libraries such as **OpenCV, PILLOW, scikit-image, SciPy-Ndimage** etc. But I am not goin to use those here, instead I will try out simple techniques with Numpy.
+There are number of image processing libraries such as **OpenCV, Pillow, scikit-image, SciPy-Ndimage** etc. But I am not goin to use those here, instead I will try out simple techniques with Numpy.

-There are many great resources to learn Computer Vision.
-Currently, I am reading **"Deep Learning for Computer Vision"** by Adrian Rosebrock.

-Link to his page: https://www.pyimagesearch.com/
+***

 Let's load **numpy** and **matplotlib** packages.